-First things first: The Yard Milano is cool.
+First things first: The Aethos Milan is cool.
 Super cool.
 Almost intimidatingly cool.
 In fact, as soon as my husband and I walked into the sprawling lobby lounge, I whispered to him, “I’m not sure we’re cool enough for this place.”

 We’d arrived early so we were shown to a couch and offered a glass of champagne while the front desk staff checked to see if our room was ready.
 While we waited, we marveled at the beautiful Turkish rugs, plush leather couches, and antiques like a croquet set, old cash register, and vintage board games.
 Dark and clubby, the room gave off a distinct Mad Men vibe; unfortunately, several signs placed around the room warning that photos were forbidden intruded just a bit on that fantasy.